Links on Android Authority may earn us a commission. Learn more.

 Active heart rate data is usually harder to track than resting heart rate, and the Apple Watch Series 7 reported accurate numbers compared to the Polar H10, Garmin Fenix 6 Pro, and a fingertip pulse oximeter.
 All four devices were able to report similar numbers during multiple sedentary periods over the last few weeks.

-Apple Watches running watchOS 8 can now automatically detect cycling workouts.
+Apple Watches can also now automatically detect cycling workouts.
 My Apple Watch Series 7 review unit was able to recognize that I was cycling outdoors a few minutes into the exercise.
-If you forget to start your activity for some reason, the Series 7 seems reliable enough to start an activity for you each time.
+If you forget to start your activity, the Series 7 seems reliable enough to start an activity for you each time.
 However, like most workouts, you’ll probably just want to start your workout manually so you don’t miss out on any precious workout data.

 The big news about the Series 6 was the new pulse oximeter, or the ability to track blood oxygen saturation on-demand and throughout the day and night.
 The sensor is, again, unchanged from the Series 6.
 SpO2 levels taken with the Apple Watch Series 7 were usually spot on with my trusty fingertip pulse oximeter, Garmin Venu 2, and Withings ScanWatch.